Ultimate 7-Day Sri Lanka Itinerary for Indians: Visa-Free Travel Guide for 2026

 Kandy is also the gateway to Sri Lanka’s scenic hill country, which you will explore next.

-Book your train tickets for tomorrow’s journey early, the train ride to Ella is one of the most famous experiences in Sri Lanka.
+Pro Tip: Book your train tickets for tomorrow’s journey early, the train ride to Ella is one of the most famous experiences in Sri Lanka.

 Day 4: Scenic Train Journey to Ella